CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 &&

-"To all my non-tech friends for whom I am always fixing various problems: not enough disk space, printers not working, forgotten passcodes etc., and who will never in their lives read this line."

-&&

 "To the community, rule no. 5 of my childhood hero Arnold Schwarzenegger says; Don't just take, give something back.
 This is me giving back."

 &&